mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 3. Otsu Threshold
 4. Remove line/circle

-When we first take the input image, we take the background information too, and the picture is not in the right direction which is hard to extract and recognize.
-With the help of Image Alignment, the work is much easier.
+We take the background information with the input image, and the picture is not in the proper direction, making it difficult to extract and recognize.
+The process is significantly easier with the aid of Image Alignment.

 <p align="center"><img src="doc/matches.jpg" width="500"></p>
 <p align="center"><i>Figure 2.
 Image Alignment </i></p>